ece-student/Team-16/docs/lab3/lab3.md

 ![](red.png)

 ## Description for how resistor values were chosen for VGA
+The resistors were used for Digital to Analog conversion of signals from the FPGA to the VGA since VGA uses analog signal where as FPGA uses digital signal.
+We had 8 resistors total which correspond to the 8 bits used for representing different colors in our code.

-* We had three resistors for the red and green color output and two for the blue color output from the VGA.
+* Three resistors for the red and green color output and two resistors for blue color were used to direct our outputs to the VGA.
 * The resistor values were calculated using the concept of voltage division.
 * We calculated the voltage drop across the 50 Ohm resistor (labeled R4) by turning on only one resistor connected to the VGA pin.
-* The voltage drop across R4 was determined by the bit that is one and each bit generates an output voltage that is twice the voltage output of the next least significant bit.
+* The voltage drop across R4 was determined by the bit that is on and each bit generates an output voltage that is twice the voltage output of the next least significant bit.

 * Red